v01dbr3ak3r-create/CRYPTOGRAPHY_PROJECT/README.md

 # CRYPTOGRAPHY_PROJECT
-This project is made to understand some basic cryptograpy algorithms
+This project is made to understand some basics cryptograpic algorithms